Kentucky Student Loan And Financial Aid Programs

 Early Childhood Development Scholarship

-The Early Childhood Development Scholarship provides financial aid to Kentucky students pursuing one of the following: Child Development Associate Credential, Associates degree in early childhood education, or a bachelors degree in early childhood education.
+The Early Childhood Development Scholarship provides financial aid to Kentucky students pursuing one of the following: Child Development Associate Credential, Associate degree in early childhood education, or a bachelor's degree in early childhood education.

 Learn more about the Early Childhood Development Scholarship here.